kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ## Proposal

+We propose:

+- extending existing ImagePull call with optional parameter:
+  - no-progress timeout: number of seconds during which if completely no data transfer was ongoing, failure should be reported
-We propose introducing new (additional, not replacing old one) API for requesting image pull, that will return stream with periodic updates sent through it to the client until completion or a timeout without download progress is reached.
+- introducing new (additional, not replacing old one) API for requesting image pull, that will return stream with periodic updates sent through it to the client until completion or a timeout without download progress is reached.
+The image pull with progress request parameters will contain:

-The image pull request parameters will contain:
+  - image pull request data structure, including new optional no-progress timeout field
   - the type of granularty based on which the client wants to receive updates about the progress:
     - time-based
     - size-based
     - none
   - frequency of the updates (if any) respectively to the granularity type:
     - every N seconds
-  - every N Kibibytes of the total image size being downloaded
+    - every N amount of data downloaded of the total image size, e.g. 1Gi
-- no-progress timeout
-  - number of seconds during which if completely no data transfer was ongoing, failure should be reported

 If / when it is possible to reliably determine percentage of the progress in the runtime,